sutormin94/Gyrase_Topo-Seq/README.md

 **Input:** Raw reads files (FASTQ), Genome file (FASTA)

-**Output:** FastQC reports, SAM files, sorted indexed BAM files
+**Output:** FastQC reports, SAM files, sorted and indexed BAM files

 ######################

 ## SAM_to_coverage_and_N5E_N3E.py

-Script takes SAM files as input, performs QC filtering of reads relying on the alignment quality and a presence of the partner: only reads pairs that have a score<256 are stored.
+Script takes SAM files as an input, performs QC filtering of reads relying on the alignment quality and a presence of the partner: only reads pairs that have a score<256 are stored.
 Than the script computes coverage depth for DNA chains separately and for both.
 Additionally it calculates N5E (number of DNA fragments starts) and N3E (number of DNA fragments ends) values for every genome position.
 Coverage depth, N3E and N5E info returns as WIG files.